Festival Internacional da Canção: 1969

 Both the national and international juries were chaired by Wilson Simonal de Castro.
 The winner for the national phase was "Cantiga por Luciana", a waltz by Edmundo Souto and Paulinho Tapajós.
 It was performed by Evinha, a former member of the vocal trio Trio Esperança, and had won the crowd vote effortlessly.
-In second place was "Juliana" written and performed by Antonio Adolfo and Tibério Gaspar.
+In second place was "Juliana", written and performed by Antônio Adolfo and Tibério Gaspar.
 In third place was "Visão Geral" by César Costa Filho, Ruy Maurity and Ronaldo Monteiro de Souza.

 Brazil went on to win the international phase for the second year in a row.
-In second place was the United States represented with "Evie", a song written by Jimmy Webb and performed by Bill Medley.
+In second place, the United States was represented with "Evie", a song written by Jimmy Webb and performed by Bill Medley.
 The English entry, which finished third, was the most applauded performance of the event.
-Written by Les Reed and Barry Mason, "Love Is All" was a ballad performed by Malcom Roberts.
-It was so popular among the audience that they started to boo both Brazil and the United States after placements were announced, despite "Cantiga por Luciana" receiving such a positive response during the national phase.
+Written by Les Reed and Barry Mason, "Love Is All" was a ballad performed by Malcolm Roberts.
+It was so popular among the audience that they began to boo both Brazil and the United States after placements were announced, despite "Cantiga por Luciana" receiving such a positive response during the national phase.
 Medley later stated that he believed "Cantiga por Luciana" deserved to win, commenting that it had the perfect balance between the popularity of "Love Is All" and the songwriting quality of "Evie".
 Despite the dissatisfaction towards the winners once again, it was described by organizers as the calmest festival to date.